AutoHyper/AutoHyper/README.md

 ### Specifying HyperLTL Properties

-The specification checked by AutoHyper is written in [HyperLTL](https://doi.org/10.1007/978-3-642-54792-8_15).
+The specification checked by AutoHyper is the temporal logic [HyperLTL](https://doi.org/10.1007/978-3-642-54792-8_15).
 A HyperLTL formula consists of an LTL-like body, preceded by a quantifier prefix.
 Formulas have the form `<qfPrefix> <ltlBody>`.

 Here `<ltlBody>` can be one of the following:
 - `1`: specifies the boolean constant true
 - `0`: specifies the boolean constant false
 - An atomic proposition atom.
-Depending on which type of system (explicit-state, NuSMV,...) is considered, atomic propositions have different structures.
+Depending on which type of system (explicit-state, NuSMV model,...) we consider, atomic propositions have different structures.
 We give details in the following sections.
 - `(<ltlBody>)`: Parenthesis
 - `<ltlBody> & <ltlBody>`: Conjunction
 - `<ltlBody> | <ltlBody>`: Disjunction